Getting Started

 MSMQ

 The MSMQ transport uses the native Windows queueing technology, MSMQ, to send and deliver messages.
-MSMQ is a distributed or "federated" system that consists of multiple processes, one on each machine.
+MSMQ is a distributed or "federated" system consisting of multiple processes, one on each machine.
 The client only interacts with the local MSMQ process, which stores the messages on disk.
 The messages are forwarded to the remote machine in the background.

 Advantages